iron-fish/ironfish/ironfish-cli/README.md

 [![codecov](https://codecov.io/gh/iron-fish/ironfish/branch/master/graph/badge.svg?token=PCSVEVEW5V&flag=ironfish-cli)](https://codecov.io/gh/iron-fish/ironfish)

-The main entry point for an ironfish CLI that is capable of mining blocks and spending notes.
+The main entry point for an Iron Fish CLI that is capable of mining blocks and spending notes.
 It's created using the [oclif CLI framework](https://oclif.io)

+## Starting the CLI

+Build, run, and restart when the code changes:

+- `yarn start`

+Build, then run the CLI without watching for changes:

+- `yarn start:once`

 ## Use Scenarios